-The dialogue over the role of narrative in the making and interpreting of law and in legal practice is often stalemated by a failure to appreciate the complex and sometimes subtle relationship between narrative and other forms of legal reasoning.
-Does narrative theory regard narrative and rules as polar opposites?
-Does it assert that judges create law simply by picking the story that most appeals to that particular judge, without measuring it against an articulated standard?
-Does it assert that lawyers can win cases by presenting a sympathetic story, without regard for the governing rule of law?
-If so, the notion is unsettling in the extreme, and it is no wonder that conversations about narrative and law are so difficult.
+The dialogue over the role of narrative in the making and interpreting of law and in legal practice is often stalemated by confusion about the complex relationships between narrative and other forms of legal reasoning.
+Are narrative and rules opposing methods for interpretation and persuasion?
+Does narrative theory assert that lawyers can win cases by presenting a sympathetic story, without regard for the governing rule of law?
+If so, it is no wonder that conversations about narrative theory are so difficult.

 20 Legal Stud.
 F. 7 (1996).